What is Surrogacy? Definition, Procedures, Risks, Emotional Side of Surrogacy

 Surrogacy is primarily categorized as traditional surrogacy and gestational surrogacy.

-Traditional surrogacy involves the surrogate mother using her egg to create the embryo, with the sperm coming from the intended father or a donor.
+Traditional Surrogacy: Traditional surrogacy involves the surrogate mother using her egg to create the embryo, with the sperm coming from the intended father or a donor.

 The surrogate mother carries the child and gives birth to it, after which the intended parents become the legal parents of the child.

-Gestational surrogacy is a form of surrogacy where the surrogate mother does not use her egg to create the embryo.
+Gestational Surrogacy: Gestational surrogacy is a form of surrogacy where the surrogate mother does not use her egg to create the embryo.

 The embryo is formed through in vitro fertilization (IVF) using the egg and sperm of the intended parents or with donor eggs and sperm.

 The embryo is then implanted in the surrogate mother's uterus, and she becomes pregnant with the child.
+Following the birth, the intended parents assume legal parenthood of the child.

-Who is Involved in the Surrogacy Process?
+Who Is Involved In The Surrogacy Process?

 The surrogacy process involves several people:

-• A surrogate/Carrier
+1. A surrogate/Carrier

-• The intended parent(s)
+2. The intended parent(s)

-• Egg or sperm donors
+3. Egg or sperm donors

-• Surrogacy agency
+4. Surrogacy agency

-• Fertility center
+5. Fertility center

-• Lawyers or legal counsel
+6. Lawyers or legal counsel

-• Pregnancy care providers, like obstetricians or midwives
+7. Pregnancy care providers, like obstetricians or midwives

-• Mental health providers
+8. Mental health providers

-• Genetic counselors
+9. Genetic counselors

 Steps of the Surrogacy Process